AKotov-dev/rosa-resolver-patch/README.md

 # rosa-resolver-patch
-The resolver is probably incorrectly configured in the ROSA distribution.
+The resolver is probably incorrectly configured in the ROSA Linux distribution.
 To fix the flaw, this rpm-patch was made.
 Files are replaced during installation:
 ```
 /etc/nsswitch.conf
 /etc/systemd/resolved.conf